Revisiting LangChain4J 6 Months Later | HackerNoon

 These repositories demonstrate a range of your interests and contributions in the areas of observability, Kotlin development, and Kubernetes.%

+Because we pass an authentication token to the MCP server, which passes it to the GitHub API, the latter knows which user makes the call.
+Hence, it can interpret the my repos part in the above query.
+I admit that it's an unusual use case for regular web applications that cater to multiple users, but use a single authentication token each.
+However, it perfectly fits the use case of a desktop application.

-மேலும் regular questions,ஐ.ஜி, find the most popular repositories on GitHub, are relevant to web applications, as they do not have implicit context-the user.
+Other regular questions, e.g., find the most popular repositories on GitHub, are relevant to web applications, as they don't have implicit context–the user.

 To go further: